 Your Part:

-1. You decide how many camper spots you want to reserve and mail or fax your Letter of Intent.
+1. You decide how many camper spots you want to reserve and submit your request below.

-3. You collect the completed registration cards and money from your campers.
+3. You collect the completed registrations and money from your campers.

 4. You give the campers the confirmation information, medical forms, etc.

-5. You supply one counselor for each 7 campers.
+5. You supply one counselor for every 7 campers.
 There is no charge for the counselors to attend camp.

 6. 2 weeks prior to camp, you give Hartland one check for the balance of the camp fees due, cabin assignment sheets, completed medical forms, and volunteer counselor applications.